Pernille Dupont: Career

 She won the silver medal at the 1991 IBF World Championships in mixed doubles with Thomas Lund.
 She competed in badminton at the 1992 Summer Olympics in women's doubles with Grete Mogensen.
+Pernille won several major honours in mixed doubles categories mostly with Thomas Lund including All England Open (1992), a European Championship Gold medal in 1992 and also a 3 times winner of World Badminton Grand Prix Finals successively from 1990 until 1992.